-The tests date to the period may-june 2008.
-Aim of the tests is to verify that the UG electronics, Flight Model (hereafter, the FM), i.e. the hardware that will actually fly, as it is built, is acceptable for space operation.
+The tests date to the period february-march 2008.
+Aim of the tests is to demonstrate that the UG electronics, as it is projected and built, is suitable for space operation.

-The FM UG electronics underwent environmental stress (ESS) and thermovacuum (TV) stress tests (acceptance tests).
-A second, spare, set of flight electronics, (hereafter, the FM), was built and tested like the FM one.
-This document describes the test procedure and results of the FM UG electronics.
+Two versions of the crate were built: the Qualification Model (hereafter, the QM2 UG electronics), that underwent environmental stress screening (ESS), thermovacuum stress (TVT) and electromagnetic interference (EMI) tests (qualification tests); and the Flight Model (hereafter, the FM), i.e. the hardware that will actually fly, which only underwent environmental stress and thermo-vacuum stress tests (acceptance tests).
+A second, spare, set of flight electronics, (hereafter, the FS), was built and tested like the FM one.
+This document describes the test procedure and results of the QM2 UG electronics.